usnistgov/FIPS201/_FIPS201/frontend.md

 The format for a CBEFF header is specified in [[SP 800-76]](../_Appendix/references.md#ref-SP-800-76).

-The CBEFF signature block contains the digital signature of the biometric data record and, thus, facilitates the verification of integrity of the biometric data record.
+The CBEFF signature block contains the digital signature of the biometric data record and facilitates the verification of integrity of the biometric data record.
 The CBEFF signature block SHALL be encoded as a CMS external digital signature as specified in [[SP 800-76]](../_Appendix/references.md#ref-SP-800-76).
 The algorithm and key size requirements for the digital signature and digest algorithm are detailed in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).